Ludoclt/TorrentVideoStreamGUI/README.md

 # TorrentVideoStreamGUI
-Torrent streaming with graphical interface and using LibVLCSharp
+Torrent streaming with graphical interface and using LibVLCSharp.<br>
+Work in progress.